WafflesNZXT/WafflesNZXT/README.md

 ## 📫 Contact
 Let’s connect!
 Reach out via Discord, by Gmail, or LinkedIn!

-Discord Username: theoneandonlywaffles,
+Discord Username: theoneandonlywaffles

-Gmail: wafi.syed5@gmail.com,
+Gmail: wafi.syed5@gmail.com

 LinkedIn: Wafi Syed

-When you leave me a message, just let me know you got my info from my GitHub Profile 😉
+When you leave me a message, just let me know you got my info from my GitHub Profile, so I know if people actually read this stuff. 😉

 ## ✍ Hire Me
 Take a look around my repositories, like what you see?
 If yes, then feel free to contact me and I'll get started on your site right away!

+By the way, mobile development is coming to my toolbox soon...